 At Nano’s feet is a group of children.
 Buildings symbolizing the city of Cork are to either side with the Southgate Bridge on the left and the Northgate Bridge on the right.
-These areas were the center of Nano Nagle’s apostolate toward children, many of them abused and exploited.
-The side panels of the icon elaborate some of the events and symbols of Nano Nagle’s life.
+These areas were the center of Nano Nagle’s ministrywith children, many of whom were abused and exploited.
+The side panels of the icon depict key elements of Nano's life in symbol and picture.
 These include:

-- Spiral motifs, the Celtic symbol of eternity and of God, the Father
+- Spiral motifs: the Celtic symbol of eternity and of God, the Father

-- The tabernacle, recalling Nano Nagle’s extraordinary devotion to the Eucharist
+- The tabernacle: recalling Nano Nagle’s extraordinary devotion to the Eucharist

-- A tiny window illuminating a cramped room, suggesting the poverty-stricken conditions of the cabin schools
+- A tiny window illuminating a cramped room: suggesting the poverty-stricken conditions of the cabin schools

-- Nano Nagle holding a book, a symbol of literacy and learning, which she so highly prized
+- Nano Nagle holding a book: a symbol of literacy and learning which she so highly prized

-- The four founding sisters, standing near a well of living water
+- The four founding sisters: standing near a well of living water

-- The gallows, a reminder of the conditions under which the Irish-Catholic people lived during the days of the Penal laws, which sought to destroy their identity
+- The gallows: a reminder of the conditions under which the Irish-Catholic people lived during the days of the Penal laws which sought to destroy their identity

-- Nano Nagle caring for the sick… she personally knew every garret and tenement in the city
+- Nano Nagle caring for the sick: she personally knew every garret and tenement in the city

-- Nano Nagle with her lantern, a symbol of her joyful spirit and of her devotion to the poor, to whom she brought God’s love
+- Nano Nagle with her lantern: a symbol of her joyful spirit and of her devotion to the poor to whom she brought God’s love

-The artist himself writes, “It is entirely appropriate, and in the best traditions of the early church in Ireland, that Nano Nagle should be honored by icon and by symbol.
+The artist wrote, “It is entirely appropriate, and in the best traditions of the early church in Ireland, that Nano Nagle should be honored by icon and by symbol.
 No people in Europe better understood or expressed the life-giving, truth-revealing power of symbolism than did our forefathers.
 The Nano Nagle icon follows closely the story-telling tradition and invitation to discover the mystery of God.”

 The original icon is at Nano Nagle Center, Ballygriffin, County Cork, Ireland.